evelyne24/system-design-checklist/docs/8_system-performance/3_organisational.md

 - [ ] Make the flow of work visible through the value stream
     - [ ] Ensure teams have a good understanding and visibility into the flow of work, including the status of products and features in other teams
 - [ ] Work in small batches
-    - [ ] Ensure teams slice work into small pieces completeable in a week or less
+    - [ ] Ensure teams slice work into small pieces completable in a week or less
     - [ ] Decompose feature to allow rapid development (short lead times and fast feedback loops)
     - [ ] _Implement this practice at both the product and software level_
 - [ ] Foster and enable team experimentation